 The ACA or the Associate Chartered Accountant Program is a premier course designed by the Institute of Chartered Accountants in England and Wales (ICAEW).
 The ACA is considered to be the most reputed exam to achieve the Chartered Accountant designation.
 This course is noted for its difficulty level as well as the diverse areas of opportunities it opens up for the partaking candidates in the field of accountancy.
 ICAEW is the largest body of qualified accountants and ACA is their sole focus of education, ensuring that the syllabus is regularly checked keeping to the demands of the industry needs.

 Exam: The ACA examination has three levels with 15 modules and exams.
-The three levels are Certificate Level, professional Level and Advanced Level.
-Candidates are eligible for exemption due to prior study in the Certificate and Professional Levels.
+The three levels are Certificate Level, Professional Level, and Advanced Level.
+Candidates are eligible for an exemption due to prior study in the Certificate and Professional Levels.

 The Deal: Rewarding careers after you successfully clear the examination.

-Eligibility: The minimum educational requirements needed to be eligible for ACA program are:
+Eligibility: The minimum educational requirements needed to be eligible for the ACA program are: